sei-protocol/sei-chain/sei-cosmos/x/gov/spec/01_concepts.md

 `Abstain` votes) at the end of the voting period is superior to 50% and if the proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).

+For expedited proposals, it would require a higher threshold.

 ### Inheritance